-‘Miss Iron Bum’ Bakhar Nabieva Shows Off Her Namesake In Steamy Bedroom Snap
+Miss Iron Bum Bakhar Nabieva Shows Off Her Namesake In Steamy Bedroom Snap

 The fitness model rarely misses an opportunity to show off her muscle-popping physique, frequently sharing shots just after her workout while wearing some incredibly revealing attire.
 Bakhar also gives fans a glimpse of the fitness routine it takes to stay so fantastically fit, showing how she hits the weight room with regularity.

-Thanks in large part to her Instagram model — where she has amassed a following of 2.6 million people — Bakhar has found international fame.
+Thanks in large part to her Instagram account — where she has amassed a following of 2.6 million people — Bakhar has found international fame.
 She was the subject of a feature from the U.K.’s Mirror newspaper last year, which noted that she earned the nickname “Miss Iron Bum” for her rock-solid backside.

-Though Bahkar Nabieva now has one of Instagram’s most famous physiques, the Ukrainian model says she has no plans to jump into the bodybuilding circuit, where her diet would need to be considerably stricter.
+Though Bakhar Nabieva now has one of Instagram’s most famous physiques, the Ukrainian model says she has no plans to jump into the bodybuilding circuit, where her diet would need to be considerably stricter.

 “Currently I have no interest in competing,” she shared, via Female Muscle.
 “I have been competing in the category bikini fitness, but really have no interest.
 You have to be a very restricted diet, no carbohydrates, the training does not yield when you have no energy.
 I do not want to expose myself to such torture, perhaps in the future.”